hpi-swa-lab/squeak-tracedebugger/docs/exposé.md

 ## Impact

 With this project, we hope to drive means for improving debugging experience in complex systems forward.
 Our goal is to build the prototype of a debugger that upgrades the existing debugging experience in Squeak/Smalltalk.
+This prototype should also serve as a experimentation platform for future studies regarding debugging experience.
 In the long term, it should be able to replace Squeak‘s built-in Debugger, which imposes non-functional requirements to our prototype with regard to the interface compatibility for integration into the base system and to the familiarity for users.

 ## Implementation